Bank Deal: Earn 1.00% APY on an FDIC-insured savings account at Barclays.

 In the end, determining your life insurance needs is a very personal matter, and broad rules of thumb are unlikely to provide you with the right answer.
 This last time around, my wife and I sat down and outlined exactly what it is that we want from our life insurance policies if something happened to one of us.

 In short, we’d both want for our family’s lifestyle to change as little as possible.
 We have four young kids, and my wife stays home with them during the day.
-If she were to pass away, we’d need to replace her efforts at home with someone to watch the kids while I’m at work, help around the house, etc. Thus, even though she doesn’t generate any outside income, we need for her to be insured.
+If she were to pass away, we’d need to replace her efforts at home with someone to watch the kids while I’m at work, help around the house, etc. Thus, even though she doesn’t generate any outside income, she provides significant value to the family and we need for her to be insured.

 How much life insurance do we have?